-On the last day of 2019’s Pride month, after weeks of sitting atop the Billboard Hot 100, Lil Nas X took to Twitter to come out as gay, choosing to bring his full self to the table.
-He suspected that it may be a source of tension for his homophobic fans, writing, “[S]ome of y’all not gone fwm no more,” in the post.
-Since then, the 22-year-old artist has proudly bolstered through the restrictive ideals of power players in music, joining a lineage of other fearless, gay artists.
+On the last day of 2019’s Pride month and after weeks of sitting atop the Billboard Hot 100, Lil Nas X took to Twitter to come out as gay.
+He suspected bringing his full self to the table would be a source of tension for his homophobic fans, writing, “[S]ome of y’all not gone fwm no more,” in the post.
+Since then, the 22-year-old artist has proudly bolstered through the restrictive ideals of power players in music, joining a lineage of other fearless, gay music artists.

 The 2021 release of Lil Nas X’s electro-pop single, “Montero (Call Me By Your Name),” disregarded the heteronormative gaze in an unforgettable music video.
 In it, the 22-year-old created his own queer world, shattering intolerant listeners’ notions of what was deemed acceptable.
 This opened up a larger conversation about the pressure Lil Nas X was facing for being an openly gay artist.

 The rapper’s use of Satanic imagery in “Montero…” and the unofficial, Satan-inspired Nike Air Max ’97 sneaker frenzied the Republicans of the internet.
 He found himself in a quarrel with the Governor of South Dakota, Kristi Noem, who tweeted about the shoe, writing: “We are in a fight for the soul of our nation.”
 Noem’s statement showed that even government officials wanted to participate in the conversation about how they believed Black, queer artists should be.